Blackheath, New South Wales: Govetts Leap

 From Blackheath town centre, a short drive to the east-north-east takes visitors to Govetts Leap, a lookout with views of the Grose Valley and nearby waterfalls.
 The fall is named after William Romaine Govett, an assistant to the Surveyor General at the time, who first came upon the falls in June 1831.
 The name 'leap' is an old Scottish word meaning waterfall or cascade.

+Kanimbla Valley

+West of Blackheath is the Kanimbla Valley surrounded by rolling hills, lush farmland, hobby farms and residential properties.